 ARTICLE 26.
 To see if the town will vote to approve the following request of the Community Preservation Committee:

 To see if the Town will vote to appropriate from the fiscal year 2019 Community Preservation Reserve for Community Housing Fund the sum of $34,260.00 to the Island Housing Trust (IHT) as Chilmark’s contribution to fund the construction of up to 20 affordable housing apartments at Keune’s Way in Tisbury.
 To date Chilmark has contributed a total of $65,550 toward this project in 2015 and 2016.
-If approved, the funds will not be released until a permanent affordable housing deed restriction on the land is filed with the deed at the Registry of Deeds.
+If approved, the funds will not be released until a permanent affordable housing restriction on the land is filed with the deed at the Registry of Deeds.

 NO ACTION taken by the Finance Advisory Committee